maria-susan-anggreainy/Tokenization-using-Solidity/README.md

 Tokenization using Solidity

 Use Case in this project Tokenization
--Tokenization of any Assets as fungible Tokens (ERC20)
+- Tokenization of any Assets as fungible Tokens (ERC20)
 - Creation of Bonus Programs, Vouchers, etc.
 - Creation of a new crypto currency
 - Creation of a Payment-layer on top of Ethereum